blackberry/blackberry.github.com/howToContribute.md

 The official Issue Trackers for BlackBerry open source projects are the GitHub "Issues" portion of each of the project repositories.
 You will require a GitHub account to file a bug or request a feature.

-**PENDING** - The official Issue Tracker for BlackBerry's products is via this [JIRA instance](https://www.blackberry.com/jira/secure/Dashboard.jspa); you will need a Developer Zone account - see [issuetracker page](http://us.blackberry.com/developers/resources/issuetracker/).
+The official Issue Tracker for BlackBerry's products is via this [JIRA instance](https://www.blackberry.com/jira/secure/Dashboard.jspa); you will need to use your BlackBerry Id - see [issuetracker page](http://us.blackberry.com/developers/resources/issuetracker/).
 There are multiple categories.
 As always, we encourage you to verify that your submission is not a duplicate.
 Legal terms are the standard [BB terms](http://us.blackberry.com/legal/terms.jsp).
-We are examining ways to integrate these two systems together

 ## Wiki